mkowoods/gcp-oauth-examples/readme.md

 # Configuring OAUTH Authentication

-### perhaps one of the worse features of GCP is configuring a *simple* security model for a REST API this project documents the steps for leveraging
+### Perhaps one of the hardest things to do on GCP is configuring a *simple* security model for a REST API this project documents the steps for leveraging
 ### google's oauth2 based authentication model for an app engine API.